 At the direction of the Board, the Department of Conservation and Development, in cooperation with various other County Departments, will begin the process of evaluating potential regulatory options and presenting those options to the Board of Supervisors.
 It is anticipated that a workshop on cannabis regulation will be held before the Board of Supervisors sometime in March of 2017 with the goal of adopting permanent regulations by the end of 2017.

-if you would like to be placed on a mailing list for future actions or meetings related to marijuana regulation, please click on the link below.
+If you would like to be placed on a mailing list for future actions or meetings related to cannabis regulation, please click on the link below.

-Click here to be added to the Marijuana Regulation and Licensing email list
+Click here to be added to the Cannabis Regulation and Licensing email list

 For addition questions, please contact Ruben Hernandez at (925) 674-7785 or by email at email@example.com